arjunmakesthings/itp-blog/content/intro-to-physical-computing/midterm reflection.md

 simple things — such as seeing input resulting in output, and being in a loop of feedback with a computing machine (where something you do changes the way something else is) — are powerful experiences.

 ---
-my love & fascination for electricity scares me.
+my love & fascination for electricity scare me.

 i fell in love with something that i wasn't academically trained for (code), and struggled to find an economically feasible way to exercise my wonder.